kaliuresis/krita-noita-editor/README.md

 ## Installation
 * Make sure you have krita 5.0 or higher for windows, which can be downloaded for free at https://binary-factory.kde.org/job/Krita_Stable_Windows_Build/.
 You can also buy it on the windows store, steam, or the epic store to support the developers and get automatic updates (I'm not sure how getting 5.0 works for these).
+* Unpack the game files.
+The instructions for this are in `tools_modding/READ_ME_FIRST.txt` in your Noita folder.
+This plugin uses the unpacked files to find the available materials and entities.
 * Download https://github.com/kaliuresis/krita-noita-editor/releases/latest/download/noita_editor.zip
 * Open Krita and go to Tools ‣ Scripts ‣ Import Python Plugin from File and select the zip file you just downloaded.
 * Go to Configure Krita ‣ Python Plugins Manager, find the Noita Editor and enable it.
 Restart Krita.